-Although medical marijuana is legalized in Texas only for intractable epilepsy and under the care of an authorized doctor after trying two FDA-approved drugs and the cannabi subsequently used must contain less than 10% THC, there are many advocates attesting to beneficial uses outside of epilepsy.
+Although medical marijuana is legalized in Texas only for intractable epilepsy and under the care of an authorized doctor after trying two FDA-approved drugs and the cannabis subsequently used must contain less than 10% THC, there are many advocates attesting to beneficial uses outside of epilepsy.
 However, the short-sightedness of marijuana use is the long-term health concerns.
-Other states in the US have legalized medical marijuana, while other states have legalized marijuana for recreational use, yet in Texas marijuana use is not allowed.
+While, other states in the US have legalized medical marijuana, while other states have legalized marijuana for recreational use, recreational use in Texas still illegal.
+At the time of writing this Texas does allow medical cannabis oil for patients with epilepsy.
 Access to marijuana is mostly influenced from outside sources and will depend on law enforcement or marijuana decriminalization policies in order to reduce and control marijuana access.